chenasraf/gi_gen/README.md

 ## Features

-GI Gen does the following things:
+GI Gen supports the following features:

+- `.gitignore` discovery:
-- Discovers any gitignore templates that might be related to your project (optional, otherwise lists all available templates)
+  - Auto-discover any gitignore templates that might be related to your project
+  - Optionally list all available templates instead (see [github/gitignore][gh-gi] for the complete list of templates)
-- Optionally clean up results from any patterns that aren't in your project
+- `.gitignore` clean: Clean up results from any patterns that aren't in your project before outputting (optional)
-- Writes to .gitignore (if a file already exists, you may append to it instead)
+- Writes to `.gitignore` file in current directory (you may overwrite/skip/append if already exists)

-Credits to [open-source-ideas][osi] for the idea for the application.
+Credits to [open-source-ideas][osi] for the idea for the tool.

 ## Known Bugs

-I am still working on getting the compiling actions to work.
-For now, if the binary doesn't work for you, try installing via `go install`, if you have Go lang tools installed.
+If the binary doesn't work for you, try installing via `go install`, if you have Go lang tools installed.

 ```shell
 go install github.com/chenasraf/gi_gen